Medicine and Shariah

 Aasim I. Padela is professor of emergency medicine, bioethics, and humanities at the Medical College of Wisconsin.
 He is also director of the Initiative on Islam and Medicine and co-editor of Islam and Biomedicine.

 Ebrahim Moosa is the Mirza Family Professor of Islamic Thought and Muslim Societies at the University of Notre Dame.
-He is the author and editor of number of books, including Ghazali and the Poetics of Imagination.

 “Medicine and Shariah fills an important and widely felt gap among Muslims.
 There have been numerous recent works on Islamic bioethics, but none as far as I am aware that specifically focus on the actual interaction between physicians and jurists.
 Aasim Padela is one of the foremost medical experts who has brought to the fore practical as well as institutional challenges that face Muslim physicians and patients.” —Ovamir Anjum, author of Politics, Law, and Community in Islamic Thought